-9. All vessels conducting their fishing activities pursuant to this Attachment shall comply with all other relevant CMMs.
+9. All vessels conducting their fishing activities pursuant to this Attachment to CMM 2018-01 shall comply with all other relevant CMMs.
 Vessels found to be non-complaint with this decision shall be dealt with in accordance with CMM 2010-06, and any other applicable measure adopted by the Commission.